-Exhibit Number Exhibit Description 2.1 (1) Articles of Association, as amended September 24, 2020 2.2(1) Description of Securities Registered under Section 12 2.3(2) Deposit Agreement dated as of July 21, 2011 among the Registrant, The Bank of New York Mellon, as Depositary, and all Owners and Holders from time to time of American Depositary Shares issued thereunder 2.4(2) Form of American Depositary Receipt; the Form is Exhibit A of the deposit agreement which is Exhibit 2.2 above.
-4.1(3) Employment Agreement with Philip Serlin, dated May 24, 2009 4.2(1) Amendment to Employment Agreement between BioLineRx Ltd. and Philip Serlin, dated September 24, 2020 4.3(3) Employment Agreement with Mali Zeevi, dated September 16, 2009 4.4(1) Amendment to Employment Agreement between BioLineRx Ltd and Mali Zeevi, dated September 24, 2020 4.5(3) Employment Agreement with Abi Vainstein-Hara, dated April 2, 2014 4.6(1) Amendment to Employment Agreement between BioLineRx Ltd and Abi Vainstein-Hara, dated September 24, 2020 4.7(2) Employment Agreement with Ella Sorani, dated January 11, 2017 4.8(1) Amendment to Employment Agreement between BioLineRx Ltd and Ella Sorani, dated September 24, 2020 4.9†(4) License Agreement entered into as of November 25, 2007 between BioLine Innovations Jerusalem L.P. and Innovative Pharmaceutical Concepts, Inc. 4.10(5) BioLineRx Ltd. Amended and Restated 2003 Share Incentive Plan 4.11(6) License Agreement entered into as of September 2, 2012 by and between the Registrant and Biokine Therapeutics Ltd. 4.12(7)† Amendment Agreement entered into as of October 2, 2018 by and between the Registrant and Biokine Therapeutics Ltd. 4.13(7) Loan Agreement entered into as of October 2, 2018, by and between the Registrant and Kreos Capital V (Expert Fund) L.P.
-111
+Exhibit Number Exhibit Description 2.1(1) Articles of Association, as amended September 24, 2020 2.2(1) Description of Securities Registered under Section 12 2.3(2) Deposit Agreement dated as of July 21, 2011 among the Registrant, The Bank of New York Mellon, as Depositary, and all Owners and Holders from time to time of American Depositary Shares issued thereunder 2.4(2) Form of American Depositary Receipt; the Form is Exhibit A of the deposit agreement which is Exhibit 2.2 above.
+4.1(3) Employment Agreement with Philip Serlin, dated May 24, 2009 4.2(1) Amendment to Employment Agreement between BioLineRx Ltd. and Philip Serlin, dated September 24, 2020 4.3(3) Employment Agreement with Mali Zeevi, dated September 16, 2009 4.4(1) Amendment to Employment Agreement between BioLineRx Ltd and Mali Zeevi, dated September 24, 2020 4.5(2) Employment Agreement with Ella Sorani, dated January 11, 2017 4.6(1) Amendment to Employment Agreement between BioLineRx Ltd and Ella Sorani, dated September 24, 2020 4.7†(4) License Agreement entered into as of November 25, 2007 between BioLine Innovations Jerusalem L.P. and Innovative Pharmaceutical Concepts, Inc. 4.8(5) BioLineRx Ltd. Amended and Restated 2003 Share Incentive Plan 4.9(6) License Agreement entered into as of September 2, 2012 by and between the Registrant and Biokine Therapeutics Ltd. 4.10(7) † Amendment Agreement entered into as of October 2, 2018 by and between the Registrant and Biokine Therapeutics Ltd.